 - How do they use the Internet to find information?

-- What does a day in the life of this Person look (and feel) like?
+- What does a day in the life of this person look (and feel) like and so on…

 Hopefully you get the idea.
-The more specifically you can describe your target customers, as a Buyer Persona, the better.
+The more specifically you can describe your target customers, the better chance you’ll have at creating valuable content that actually gets clicked on.

 The rules have changed.
 Google has thrown down the keyword gauntlet with Hummingbird, forcing us to become intimately aware of our customers.
 It’s up to you now to develop a virtual relationship with them, in order to anticipate their wants and needs, responding with a highly focused content development strategy.

-Developing Buyer Personas, using the above Customer Composite Indexing process, is the first step you need to take in accomplishing this goal!
+Developing buyer personas and using the above Customer Composite Indexing process is the first step you need to take in accomplishing this goal!